“Non-Technical jobs in the blockchain industry get paid an extra 10% more than their non-blockchain counterparts”

 Because space is so new, general programming ability is the most important thing.
 That’s followed by a passion for open-source projects and hobby projects.
 In a new space, many ‘hobby things’ become ‘real things’.
 Finding that passion is so important.

 — Mernit from Smartshare

-If you are looking for a systematic approach to learn about blockchain and develop the required understanding, then we have the perfect answer to your worries. `
+If you are looking for a systematic approach to learning about blockchain and developing the required understanding, then we have the perfect answer to your worries. `